uselagoon/lagoon/docs/administering_lagoon/graphql_api.md

 Let's create the first project for Lagoon to deploy!
 For this we'll use the queries from the GraphQL query template in [`create-project.gql`](https://github.com/amazeeio/lagoon/blob/master/docs/administering_lagoon/create-project.gql).

 For each of the queries (the blocks starting with `mutation {`), fill in all of the empty fields marked by TODO comments and run the queries in GraphiQL.app.
-This will create one of each of the following three objects:
+This will create one of each of the following two objects:

-1. `customer` The customer of the project.
-Can be used for an actual customer (if you use Lagoon in a multi-customer setup), or just to group multiple projects together. `customer` will hold the SSH private key that Lagoon will use to clone the Git repository of the project.
-2. `openshift` The OpenShift cluster that Lagoon should deploy to.
+1. `openshift` The OpenShift cluster that Lagoon should deploy to.
 Lagoon is not only capable of deploying to its own OpenShift but also to any OpenShift anywhere in the world.
-3. `project` The project to be deployed, which is a git repository with a `.lagoon.yml` configuration file committed in the root.
+2. `project` The project to be deployed, which is a git repository with a `.lagoon.yml` configuration file committed in the root.

 ## Allowing access to the project